Who Can Use Baker Library?

 - Always attribute accurately and completely all data and excerpts you include in your reports.
 For recommended guidelines, see the HBS Citation Guide.

-- Capital IQ and WRDS do not allow usage with outside organizations, and cut off MBA access to the database in the summer.
+- WRDS does not allow usage with outside organizations, and cut off MBA access to the database in the summer.

 * Some vendors specifically exclude internships in their click-through agreements.
 Where there is a click-through, please read carefully and refrain from using a resource if your use would violate the terms.

 Baker Library, as part of Harvard Library, loans materials or makes photocopies of materials for institutions worldwide.

 For more information and contacts, please see Harvard Library Interlibrary Loan policies for lending outside Harvard.